 - The birth of a child through surrogacy and in order to care for that child within one year of birth;

-- The serious health condition of an immediate family member; or
+- The serious health condition or death of an immediate family member; or

 - A serious health condition of the graduate assistant which makes the graduate assistant unable to perform their duties.